 Please contact us today to learn more about the ways preclinical imaging can impact your drug discovery programs.

-Kevin Guley is a Biomedical Engineer and senior member of the Imaging Team at MI Bioresearch since 2013.
+Kevin Guley was a Biomedical Engineer and senior member of the Imaging Team at MI Bioresearch since 2013.
 Kevin previously worked at the Biomedical Research Imaging Center at UNC-Chapel Hill as an Imaging Specialist.
 At UNC he focused in preclinical imaging of stroke and oncology models but was often involved in imaging applications across the biomedical field.